jamesbelk0/Aperitif/README.md

 - A link to the video can be found here [Youtube](https://youtu.be/qX5dltnJTII)

 ## Description
-1. Using two different API, allow the user to find a bar via zip code and generate a random dad joke to keep the user entertained (or cringe) as they get to their destination
+1. A centralized app that uses a user inputted zip-code to find and show any bars or breweries located in the area.
+This information is then presented in the UI as individual cards with any information the user might need to locate the establishment.
+On the right side is a randomized dad joke to entertain the user at the bar or use as an ice breaker.

 ## Usage
 - Drink